halbs13/Dynamics-NAV-Payroll/au-payroll-processing-payroll-processing.md

 Pay Timesheet Journals are used to enter employee timesheets into the Payroll by employee.
 Once completed you may then transfer the approved and locked timesheets into the Pay Journal.

-The Pay Journal may also be used to enter employee timesheets into the Payroll.
+The Pay Journal may also be used to enter employee timesheets for payment processing.